How to Become a Financial Advisor

 Step 2: Certifications for Financial Advisors

 • Securities Licenses for Financial Advisors (SIE, Series 6, 7, 63, 65, 66): If you plan to market and sell securities, the Securities Exchange Commission (SEC) requires that you be licensed.
-This means that you must pass multiple exams and be sponsored by a firm, company, or organization that is a member of the Financial Industry Regulatory Authority (FINRA).
+This means that you must pass multiple exams and be sponsored by a firm, company, or organization that is a member of the Financial Industry Regulatory Authority (FINRA)

 • Securities Industry Essentials (SIE): This prerequisite exam covers the basics of the securities industry and is required before you are able to move on to any of the licensing exams.
-You are not required to be sponsored by a FINRA-member firm, company, or organization to take this test.
+You are not required to be sponsored by a Financial Industry Regulatory Authority (FINRA)-member firm, company, or organization to take this test

 • Series 6 License: This formal title of those with a Series 6 license is Investment Company and Variable Contracts Products Representative.
 It is most commonly obtained by insurance sales agents and financial advisors who include grouped securities as part of their offered products.
-You must be sponsored by a FINRA-member firm, company, or organization to register for this exam.
+You must be sponsored by a FINRA-member firm, company, or organization to register for this exam

 • Series 7 License: This license is required for many financial advisors.
 It is officially designated for General Securities Representatives.
 It is the most comprehensive FINRA licensing exam available and allows licensees to market and sell the widest range of securities-based products.
-You are required to be sponsored by a FINRA-member firm, company, or organization to register for this exam.
+You are required to be sponsored by a FINRA-member firm, company, or organization to register for this exam

 • Series 63 License: This state exam is required by the North American Securities Administrators Association (NASAA).
 It covers the state regulations and requirements for broker-dealer representatives and is most commonly taken by those who need the FINRA Series 6 license.
-You do not need to be sponsored to register for this exam.
+You do not need to be sponsored to register for this exam

 • Series 65 License: Another NASAA exam, the Series 65 is required for investment advisor representatives.
 It is also a state exam.
-You do not need to be sponsored to register for this exam.
+You do not need to be sponsored to register for this exam

 Recommended Course